Happiness is... sunshine, a model, and an X20!

 OK, so get ready because we're going to drill down into the detail!

-At the start of each processing cycle, Ethos sets all channels to zero.
+At the start of each processing cycle, Ethos resets all channel values to zero.
 Next, Ethos steps through the mixer list, starting at the top.
-For each mix, the outputs are calculated and added to the corresponding channel values.
+For each mix, the output(s) are calculated and added to the corresponding channel.
 When all the mixers have been processed, each channel value will be the aggregate of all its contributing mixes.

-If a channel has no contributing mixers, it will have a value of zero corresponding to the centre position.
+If a channel has no contributing mixers, it will have a value of zero corresponding to nominal centre.

 Outputs layer

-Once the mixer values have been aggregated, the result is passed to the Outputs layer.
-This layer performs two tasks: first it clips the incoming aggregated mixer values so they lie between +/-100%.
-Finally, it converts the results to PWM values representing actual servo deflections.
+Technically, the Outputs layer performs two main tasks: first it clips the channel values so they lie between +/-100%.
+Second, it converts the results to PWM values representing actual servo deflections.
 Let's look at each process.

 Channel clipping